spatialeye/NetCon/content/3 Overview/3.5 Commodity Networks/Network Ontology.md

 The purpose of NetCon is to have a convenient way to reason about the network.
 Many iterations of different models have been examined and NetCon is the result.

 First of all, the common approach to modelling a network as a **graph** has been followed.
 Every element in the graph is stored as **connection**.
 This connects two nodes, denoted by a **from_node_id** and a **to_node_id**.
 This does not mean that every node in the original source network results in a node in NetCon.
 NetCon mostly likely has many more nodes, as we will see below.
-The name 'connection' has been chosen because not only because the **links** or **edges** of the source system will result in connections, but other elements will results in connections, as discussed in [[./Commodity Networks|previous]].
+The name 'connection' has been chosen because not only because the **links** or **edges** of the source system will result in connections, but other elements will results in connections, as discussed in [[../Overview - 5.
+Commodity Networks|previous]].

 ```mermaid
 ---